** Bondmason review updated June 2nd 2017 **

 Not FCA Regulated

 While I don’t put too much weight on FCA regulation, it would be comforting to know Bondmason was under the watchful eye of the FCA.
-Bondmason’s FCA regulation will hopefully be approved soon.
+Bondmason is working closely with the FCA so hopefully their regulation permissions will be granted soon.

-It took two weeks to become fully invested and since then, everything has been smooth sailing and payments continue.
-Most of my reinvestment money has been re-deployed but there are times where small amounts sit idly by.
+It took two weeks to become fully invested and after that, everything was smooth sailing and monthly payments were received promptly.
+Most of my reinvestment money was re-deployed quickly but there were times where small amounts of cash sat idle.

 The Bondmason Review Conclusion